A Fully Engaged Community

 $100 = Helps a teacher purchase art supplies for the classroom

-$250 = Supports the field trip budget for more outside of class learning opportunities
+$250 = Supports a field trip budget for more outside-of-class learning

 $500 = Provides classroom furniture and materials for two children